-The behavior for Multiple Appearance Directory Number on analog sets will always be Multiple Call Arrangement and is not set to Single Call Arrangement.
-That is, each endpoint may make an individual outgoing call and any idle endpoint can receive an incoming call.
+The behavior for Multiple Appearance Directory Number on analog sets are always Multiple Call Arrangement and is not set to Single Call Arrangement.
+That is, each endpoint may make an individual outgoing call, and any idle endpoint can receive an incoming call.
 However, because these are MCA, none of the other users sharing the number can bridge into it.

-The analog stations are defined as SIP station and will have virtual buttons to handle the line appearances, including the appearance used to transfer a call or to create a conference.
+The analog station is defined as a SIP station and has virtual buttons to handle the line appearances, including the appearance used to transfer a call or create a conference.
 When these are shared, the appearances for the analog stations are defined as bridged appearances.
-Because no privacy release key is available, all analog station brdg-appr buttons are created as Bridged: all (B: a) buttons instead, concrete index "B: <number>" (Bridged: specific call appearance).
+As no privacy release key is available, all brdg-appr buttons in the analog stations are created as Bridged: all (B: a) buttons instead, concrete index "B: <number>" (Bridged: specific call appearance).

-- ProVision and Nortel Migration Tool function need some Class-of-Service (COS) tables.
+- ProVision and Nortel Migration Tool functions need Class-of-Service (COS) tables.
 This provides the default settings that can be used to set the following parameters for migrated stations: - Bridging Exclusion Override - Automatic Exclusion (privacy settings to enable privacy release) - Automatic Callback (ring again)